 Examine Your Monthly Expenses

-The decision to repay the personal loan faster should be only after considering these factors and understanding whether you will be financially stable after making that repayment in one go.
+The decision to close the personal loan faster should be made only after considering these factors and understanding whether you will be financially stable after making that repayment in one go.

 Keep Adequate Savings Aside

 A safety net is always necessary, and it does not make sense to close the loan and have no money in your bank account.
-If you have earmarked money for certain long-term goals like children’s education, marriage, etc., try not to dip into them.
+If you have earmarked money for specific long-term goals like children’s education, marriage try to avoid dipping into them.

 Understand Pre-payment Terms

 Some banks levy pre-payment charges from the lender for paying the loan before the scheduled time, while others don’t.
 Understand the fine print of these charges.

 Don’t Rob Your Retirement Funds

-- If you have an existing home loan and need additional loan money, it is best to go for a top-up loan against the existing loan instead of a personal loan.
-Due to a relatively lower interest rate and flexible loan tenure, the top-up loan is a better option than a personal loan.
+- If you have an existing home loan and need additional money, it is best to go for a top-up loan against the existing loan instead of a personal loan.
+Due to a relatively lower interest rate and flexible loan tenure, a top-up loan is a better option than a personal loan.
 The lower interest rate will also ensure timely repayment or quick repayment.

 - Multiple debts may not be a good idea.
 It is ideal to opt for a debt consolidation plan where all your loans – personal, home, and even credit card debts.
 They can be clubbed into one unit.
 This will ensure a single pay-out, and the interest rates in a debt consolidation plan will be much lower than paying for individual loans.
-This will help you manage your finances better and pay off your debts early.
+This will help you manage your finances and pay off your debts early.